 With a bit of planning to get out of the house, it's easy to breastfeed away from home.
 You might feel a little nervous the first time, but it gets easier with every feed you do.
 It can help to feed somewhere you find comfortable the first couple of times.
 It could be a friend’s house or in a quiet cafe.
 It's your right to feed where you want, so just pick anywhere that works for you.

 Once you get the hang of breastfeeding, you'll be able to do it without anyone even noticing.
 If you wear something that lifts up from the waist, like a t-shirt or a jumper rather than a shirt or blouse with buttons, you can breastfeed without any breast showing at all.
 Find out more about breastfeeding-friendly clothes here.

-Slings and carriers are a great help for many mums, allowing them to carry their babies around close to their bodies, keeping their hands free and making breastfeeding almost invisible.
-However, if you really don’t feel comfortable you can always express your milk and feed using a bottle or cup.
+If you really don’t feel comfortable breastfeeding in public, you can always express your milk ahead of time and feed using a bottle or cup.
 You can find out more about how to express in our 'Expressing your breast milk' section.

 Your legal right to breastfeed

 Remember, it is your legal right to breastfeed wherever and whenever.
-In Scotland breastfeeding is protected by the Breastfeeding etc. (Scotland) Act 2005, meaning it is an offence to stop someone in a public place from feeding their child, if under two, with milk.
+In Scotland breastfeeding is protected by the Breastfeeding etc. (Scotland) Act 2005, meaning it is an offence to stop someone in a public place from feeding their child milk if they’re under two.
 This means that cafes, shops, or anywhere that tries to stop a mum from breastfeeding can be fined.
 However, you'll probably find that most people don't bat an eye at the sight of a breastfeeding mum and are actually very supportive.